 Green or White tea.
 Try some green or white tea instead of coffee.
 Green tea stops more production of free radicals.
 And this helps slow down the inflammatory process as well.

 Black seeds(from the Nigella Sativa plant).
-This has shown tremendous use and effectiveness against a variety of complications and issues, ranging from common hair loss to inflammation.
+This has shown tremendous use and effectiveness againsvariousof complications and issues, ranging from common hair loss to inflammation.

 Risk factors and making change

-It is true that risk factors such as smoking, stress, obesity and lack of physical activity also play a role in our inflammatory and immune processes.
+It is true that risk factors such as smoking, stress, obesity, ty, and lack of physical activity also play a role in our inflammatory and immune processes.
 But diet is one way we can make changes quickly for a positive impact.

-Some of these meal changes are easy while others may take some time to incorporate into our daily menus.
-It is worthwhile trying an anti-inflammatory diet to improve our senior’s and our own health.
+Some of these meal changes are easy, while others may take time to incorporate into our daily menus.
+However, eating an anti-inflammatory diet to improve seniors’ health is worthwhile.